Slow Learner: "The Secret Integration"

-Grover Snodd and his friends Tim Santora, Carl Barrington, Etienne Cherdlu, and Hogan Slothrop, neighborhood kids from Mingeborough, New York, meet up at Grover's house one Saturday afternoon to discuss activities for the weekend.
-Their "Inner Junta" talk about planning elaborate practical jokes, collecting milk money from schoolkids.
-The meeting adjourns and the five of them depart, through a lush section of forest they dub King Yjro's Woods, then down a stream aboard a refurbished flat-bottomed boat they christened the S.S.
-Leak, to an abandoned manor known as "The Big House".
+Grover Snodd and his friends Tim Santora, Carl Barrington (an African American), and Etienne Cherdlu, neighborhood kids from Mingeborough, Massachusetts, meet up at Grover's house one Saturday afternoon to discuss activities for the weekend.
+Their "Inner Junta" talk about planning elaborate practical jokes, financed by collecting milk money from school kids.
+The meeting adjourns to their secret hideout: the four of them depart, through a lush section of forest they dub King Yrjo's Woods, then down a stream aboard a refurbished flat-bottomed boat they christened the S.S.
+Leak, to the cellar of an abandoned manor known as "The Big House”.
+Here they solidify plans to infiltrate and disrupt a PTA meeting with smoke bombs and sodium/water explosions.

-Here they solidify plans to infiltrate and disrupt a PTA meeting with smoke bombs and sodium/water explosions when Hogan, an 8-years-sober AA member, gets a call to sit with another member who is alone and afraid.
-He and Tim abandon the group and go to the hotel where Mr. Carl McAfee, an African-American musician from Mississippi, was staying.
+In a flashback, the failure of the group's previous year's operation is recalled: before he can fulfill his assigned task in that plan, Hogan Slothrop, an 8-years-sober AA member, gets a call to sit with another member who is alone and afraid.
+He and Tim go to the hotel where Mr. Carl McAfee, an African-American musician from Mississippi, is staying.
 Mr. McAfee eyes the situation with the kids and, chalking it up to a bad joke, sends them away and calls room service for a fifth of whiskey.
 Hogan steadfastly claims his seriousness and the kids stay to keep him company.
-After failing to shoo them away, Grover calls the hotel and asks to show up with Etienne.
+Grover calls the hotel and asks to show up with Etienne.
 McAfee can't afford to pay for the bottle of whiskey, much less the room he's staying in, and breaks down into screaming and crying in his bed, passing out in-between fits.
 The police are called in to escort Mr. McAfee out as a vagrant, despite protests from the kids and Hogan's insistence that the man is sick, not a criminal.

-The timeline gets flipped here and, after the Junta had successfully completed a few of their practical jokes, talk about Carl Barrington's family moving into the neighborhood had taken over the parents.
+Later that year, the Junta discusses their parents’ concerns about Carl Barrington's family's arrival, and how it will affect the neighborhood and community.
 In response to the word "integration" being thrown around, Grover, the boy genius, offers the calculus definition.
-Later it is realized that the parents were discussing the other meaning for "integration", white and black kids in the same schools, was what was really meant.
-Carl's family, who is black, is a sort of trigger for the gentrification of the area, an easy target, an explanation for the racist remarks made by Tim's mother and reflected around the neighborhood, and gives light to the mockery of Hogan's dispatch to Mr. McAfee's aid.
+A week later, Grover learns (and shares) the other meaning for “integration" (which he realizes is the meaning that the parents are using): white and black kids in the same schools.
+Carl's family is a sort of trigger for the gentrification of the area, an easy target, an explanation for the racist remarks made by Tim's mother and reflected around the neighborhood, and gives light to the mockery of Hogan's dispatch to Mr. McAfee's aid.